esphome/esphome-docs/components/media_player/index.rst

 ``media_player.on_announcement`` Trigger
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This trigger is activated every time the media player is announcing.
+This trigger is activated every time the media player plays an announcement.

 .. code-block:: yaml